22 Best Places To Visit Outside London For Day Trips

 The fastest and easiest way to travel to Paris from London is by train.
 The journey takes 2 hours and 15 minutes on the Eurostar train via the Channel Tunnel.
 Compare train prices and availability on Trainline and Omio.

-Alternatively, this guided tour of Paris, includes the Opera House, Champs-Elysees, and the Arc de Triomphe, with a 1-hour river cruise on the Seine for memorable views of Notre Dame Cathedral.
+While you’re in the city, this guided tour of Paris includes the Opera House, Champs-Elysees, and the Arc de Triomphe, with a 1-hour river cruise on the Seine for memorable views of Notre Dame Cathedral.
 There’s also free time for you to shop or stop for a delicious meal.

 4. Winchester, Hampshire